Clark College uses the grading symbols listed below. The grades A, B, C, and D may include pluses (+) and minuses (-).

 - They have a 2.50 cumulative GPA at Clark College for these credits.

 - The work to be set aside is at least one (1) year old.

 A student who believes he or she received an incorrect grade for a class should contact the instructor of the class.
 Grade changes are made at the discretion of the instructor.
-A "Change of Grade Form" must be signed and submitted to the Enrollment Services office by the instructor.
+A grade change must be submitted to Enrollment Services by the instructor.
 Grade changes and corrections made for veterans and financial aid recipients must also be reported to the Office of Veterans Affairs and/or the Financial Aid Office.

-Grade changes must be made no later than the end of the second quarter following the quarter the student attended the class.
+Grade changes must be made no later than the end of the second term following the term the student attended the class.

 Grade Change/Appeal Policy